 Today's customers are harder to reach.
 Not only are modern products significantly more complex and difficult to explain, but the modern consumer faces continual bombardment from hundreds of brands every waking hour.
 How can you cut through the fray and make those elusive sales?
 Enter stage right: the explainer video

 Video content is actually favored by search engines.
-It often gets higher page ranking than other types of content, like blogs and landing pages.
+It often gets a higher page ranking than other types of content, like blogs and landing pages.
 According to YouTube, explainer videos also result in as much as 80 percent improvements in conversion rates, because videos keep your visitors engaged longer, resulting in more sales.

 Here's what you need to know to create and deliver an explainer video that rules the land.

 Considering you only have about 500 or fewer words to work within a 3-minute video script, it's more about leaving stuff out than what to put in.
 It's essential that explainer videos entertain the viewer because online shoppers exhibit notoriously short attention spans.
 Bore them and they're outta there.

-The absolute first step is evaluating your customer persona, because that's who you'll speak to in the video.
+The absolute first step is evaluating your customer persona because that's who you'll speak to in the video.
 Are they hipsters?
 Create an edgy, innovative video.
 Are they stiff-shirted business types?
 Well, leave out the NSFW jokes and hit 'em hard with facts and figures.

 Choosing a video style - There are four types of explainer videos to choose from (or you can work with us to come up with something wholly your own):

-Begin with an outline — the basic progression of the story the video tells.
+The basic progression of the story the video tells.
 It's sometimes helpful to write out everything you want to say, then clip and cull until it's precise and concise.
 The real art in scripting is to make complicated ideas easy to understand, using minimal words and strong visual techniques.

 Art meets science when the script is ready and it's time to put the design elements into practice frame by frame to create a story or plot for your video.
 We need to develop the style board and storyboard.
 The style board comes first.
 Style boards define the tone and "feel" of the explainer video.
 It includes the color scheme, basic layout, and overall design concepts.

 Remember, it's impossible to set the script in stone until you've created all the boards and get ready for voiceover.
 Until then, you need to remain flexible as the pieces fall into place.
 Think of all the elements as fluid until you get it right.

-Bells and whistles: the voiceover - During this process, there are many other elements to decide on, like the sound effects and musical score.
+The voiceover - During this process, there are many other elements to decide on, like the sound effects and musical score.
 These little details play as large a role in the inevitable success of a sleek video as do the major components, like the script and plot.

 Like the graphic style of your video, the voiceover helps set the mood and tone of the explainer video.
 Viewers know instantly whether they're watching something funny or serious or educational or simply bizarre just based on the voice, so choose carefully!
 A professional voice talent is available for most any tone you'd like to set for your explainer video.

 It's critical to note that you can't swipe your favorite tune off the current Top 40 list and set your explainer video to it.
 Music companies are serious when it comes to protecting their copyrights.

 Finally, check that the video is smooth, features seamless transitions, and is easy to follow and understand.
 A professional video producer also takes the time to properly compress and encode your video so that it loads fast.
 You don't want it to buffer or freeze up while a potential customer is watching.

 The best explainer video ever produced sits and listens to the crickets chirp without the right promotion.
-After putting up your video, it needs SEO, or Search Engine Optimization.
+After putting up your video, it needs SEO or Search Engine Optimization.

 Once your video has the right SEO elements, it's time to promote it!
-Think banner ads, Google AdWords, PPC, and social media marketing — all the standard practices of smart online marketing.
+Think banner ads, Google AdWords, PPC, and social media marketing -- all the standard practices of smart online marketing.

 What are you waiting for?
 Lights ....
 Camera ...
 Action!